Sutejsk28/quick-hire/README.md

-Quick Hire is a hiring portal where users can hire workers for certain tasks.
-It's built on the Spring boot framework and exposes REST API.
-It has task, worker, and user entities.

-Quick Hire uses Spring data JPA for database connection.
-It also uses JWT-based authentication and Spring security for authentication.

 # Quick-Hire
 Quick-Hire is a backend application built on Spring Boot.
 It uses a MySQL database, with Spring Data JPA being used to connect to the database, and exposes a REST API for various services such as creating workers, users, and tasks.
 Additionally, it has a JWT-based authentication scheme and utilizes Spring Security for its implementation.